 What can you donate: Large electrical appliances and furniture.

 These folks run a number of charity projects, including day care and donation services for the elderly.
-St. James’ Settlement also runs a number of charity projects, including a food bank Drop off canned or dry food which have an expiry date more than 8 weeks away.
+St. James’ Settlement also runs a number of charity projects, including a food bank, where you can drop off canned or dry food (so long as it has an expiry date more than 8 weeks away).

 What can you donate: All wearable clothing, small electrical appliances and canned or dry food items.